logictensornetworks/logictensornetworks/README.md

 ### Examples

 `examples/` contains a series of experiments.
 Their objective is to show how the language of Real Logic can be used to specify a number of tasks that involve learning from data and reasoning about logical knowledge.
-Examples of such tasks are: classification (`binary_classification`, `multiclass_classification`, `mnist`), regression, clustering, link prediction (`smokes_friends_cancer`, `parent_ancestor`).
+Examples of such tasks are: classification, regression, clustering, link prediction.

+- The [binary classification](https://nbviewer.jupyter.org/github/logictensornetworks/logictensornetworks/blob/master/examples/binary_classification/binary_classification.ipynb) example illustrates in the simplest setting how to ground a binary classifier as a predicate in LTN, and how to feed batches of data during training,
+- The multiclass classification examples ([single-label](https://nbviewer.jupyter.org/github/logictensornetworks/logictensornetworks/blob/master/examples/multiclass_classification/multiclass-singlelabel.ipynb), [multi-label](https://nbviewer.jupyter.org/github/logictensornetworks/logictensornetworks/blob/master/examples/multiclass_classification/multiclass-multilabel.ipynb)) illustrate how to ground predicates that can classify samples in several classes,
+- The [MNIST digit addition](https://nbviewer.jupyter.org/github/logictensornetworks/logictensornetworks/blob/master/examples/mnist/single_digits_addition.ipynb) example showcases the power of a neurosymbolic approach in a classification task that only provides groundtruth for some final labels (result of the addition), where LTN is used to provide prior knowledge about intermediate labels (possible digits used in the addition),
+- The [regression](https://nbviewer.jupyter.org/github/logictensornetworks/logictensornetworks/blob/master/examples/regression/regression.ipynb) example illustrates how to ground a regressor as a function symbol in LTN,
+- The [clustering](https://nbviewer.jupyter.org/github/logictensornetworks/logictensornetworks/blob/master/examples/clustering/clustering.ipynb) example illustrates how LTN can solve a task using first-order constraints only, without any label being given through supervision,
+- The [Smokes Friends Cancer](https://nbviewer.jupyter.org/github/logictensornetworks/logictensornetworks/blob/master/examples/smokes_friends_cancer/smokes_friends_cancer.ipynb) example is a classical link prediction problem of Statistical Relational Learning where LTN learns embeddings for individuals based on fuzzy groundtruths and first-order constraints.

 The examples are presented with both jupyter notebooks and Python scripts.